GdKent/Introduction-to-Machine-Learning/README.md

 The material herein can be used in a variety of university, industrial, or recreational uses: to teach a university or industry-oriented introductory course on machine learning (ML), to serve as a comprehensive reference source for the fundamentals of the field of ML, or even topic-specific seminars (as the lectures are broken down by topic and are relatively independent from each other).

+I will maintain this repository and keep the material updated if any edits are required.
+Further, I may develop more advanced material for future education in more specialized topics (deep learning, data mining, statistics, and / or optimization, etc.) which I will distinguish from the core course material as "special topics".

 ## Course Overview & General Outline